waryjack/fiveparsecs/README.md

 1. When you create a world, it's added to your list of Known Worlds as well.
 2. If you want to modify a world, click the "edit" icon - the pencil - next to its name.
 3. If you delete the world, it is deleted completely, from both the campaign turn tracker *and* the list of known worlds.
+4. If you create a new world while one is already listed, the new world replaces the existing one, which is moved to "known worlds."

 ### Jobs in the Tracker